brian14708/wh-briefings/statements-releases/2022-03/2022-03-30-notice-on-the-continuation-of-the-national-emergency-with-respect-to-somalia-2.md

 date: '2022-03-30'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/30/notice-on-the-continuation-of-the-national-emergency-with-respect-to-somalia-2/
 published_time: 2022-03-30 20:09:37-04:00
-title: Notice on the Continuation of the National Emergency With Respect to Somalia
+title: "Notice on the Continuation of the National Emergency With Respect to\_Somalia"
 ---

 On April 12, 2010, by Executive Order 13536, the President declared a